 OSU Extension, Pickaway County and Teays Valley School District have teamed up to plan and implement the district’s third annual after-school elementary-wide STEM Club.
 This program takes place approximately eight times a month, twice a month in each of the four elementary buildings from 3:30-5:00 p.m.
 Participation is limited to 30-students per building, engaging both 4th and 5th graders.
 We are implementing a registration fee* this year which goes directly back to your students in quality programming and STEM take-home projects.
 (Please visit the calendar tab for club dates.)

 The goal of the program is to promote student engagement and interest in STEM (Science, Technology, Engineering, and Math) fields.
-Participants are engaging in hands-on STEM activities and career exploration with visiting professionals and educators from the community and The Ohio State University.
+Participants are engaged in hands-on STEM activities and career exploration with visiting professionals and educators from the community and The Ohio State University.
 The program also involves over a dozen high school mentor students that assist with club activities while themselves gaining both soft and technical skills, leadership, community service, and college/career exploration opportunities.

 The club focuses on STEM fields and building a 21st century skill set.
 It involves students in the learning process, stresses critical thinking and problem solving.
 The activities focus on collaboration, team building, communication, helping peers, and finding a passion for knowledge and making a difference in the world.